Skipping mutations with an attribute

 The mutants crate is tiny and the attribute has no effect on the compiled

 code.
-It only flags the function for cargo-mutants.
-However, you can avoid the
+It only flags the item for cargo-mutants.

-Note: Currently, cargo-mutants does not (yet) evaluate attributes like
+Note: cargo-mutants does not evaluate the cfg_attr condition; the

-You may want to also add a comment explaining why the function is skipped.
+You may want to also add a comment explaining why the item is skipped.

 For example: